 Decontamination procedures are designed to remove trace-level contaminants from sampling equipment and prevent cross-contamination between samples.
 Sampling equipment will be decontaminated before collecting each sample to avoid cross-contamination.
 Decontaminated sampling equipment will be handled in a manner that minimizes contact with potentially contaminated surfaces.
-Nitrile gloves will be worn when handling soil and groundwater samples.
-New disposable gloves will be used for collection of each sample.
+Nitrile gloves will be worn when handling groundwater samples.
+New disposable gloves will be used for collecting each sample.